k3po/k3po/README.md

-# robotic.amqp_1_0.jms
+# specification.amqp_1_0.jms

 # About this Project

-Project specifying AMQP 1.0 via K3P0 scripts
+Protocol specification for AMQP 1.0 JMS mapping

 # Building this Project